Investigation of political donations in B.C. referred to RCMP

 “This referral will also ensure that there is no perception that Elections BC’s ability to administer the general election in a fair, neutral and impartial manner is in any way compromised,” says the statement.
 “The potential scope and timing of this matter make the RCMP the most appropriate agency to continue this investigation.”

-Gary Mason: BC Liberals’ stance on donations an insult to voters
+Gary Mason: BC Liberals’ stand on donations an insult to voters

 Related: BC Liberals accept foreign donations, despite ban in parts of Canada